-Using Hewlett-Packard/Agilent software and instrumentation an AUTOTUNE (either atune or etune) will be run after every major maintenance procedure, i.e. source cleaning or column change.
+Using Agilent software and instrumentation an AUTOTUNE (either quicktune, atune, or etune) will be run after every major maintenance procedure, i.e. source cleaning or column change.

-4.1.2 Using Hewlett-Packard/Agilent software and instrumentation, a successful MS AUTOTUNE, will be run at least once a week in which the instrument will be used.
-A tune evaluation will be run each day that the instrument is used.
-A day is defined as 24 hours from the last tune evaluation.
-In the case where a sequence runs longer than 24 hours then under no circumstance should case samples be added to the sequence, although standards may be, see 4.2.2.
-Each analyst who uses the instrument that day must verify and initial the tune evaluation and the weekly tune before their samples are analyzed.

-4.1.3 Definition of a Successful Tune (using PFTBA)
+- 4.1.2 Using Agilent software and instrumentation, a successful MS AUTOTUNE, will be run at least once a month in which the instrument will be used.
+A tune evaluation will be run each week that the instrument is used.
+A week is defined as any seven day period from the last tune evaluation.
+Each analyst who uses the instrument that day must verify and initial the weekly tune evaluation and the monthly tune before their samples are analyzed. - 4.1.3 Definition of a Successful Tune (using PFTBA)